About brute force protection and Cloud Security and VPS (Virtual Private Servers) and outsourcing or hosted environments

 Cloud security is often debated and it should be.
 There are pros and cons to each technical solution.
 Your customers rely on you to have your services reachable, virtually 24/7 and initially, they’ll be happy when that works.

 Your customers will eventually start asking you how you actually deal with various brute force attacks and dictionary attacks to protect their data.
-You will also , sooner or later, be faced with questions of reporting of these attacks and to be able to gather various reports of when and from where a specific user was logged in,
+You will also, sooner or later, be faced with questions about reporting of these attacks and being able to gather various reports of when and from where a specific user was logged in.

-Historically, it’s been very difficult to handle these situations (feel free to read earlier post on this blog to see what I’m getting at for instance http://syspeace.wordpress.com/2012/10/21/securing-your-webmailowa-on-microsoft-exchange-and-a-few-other-tips/ and http://syspeace.wordpress.com/2012/10/16/various-brute-force-prevention-methods-for-windows-servers-pros-and-cons/ ) so many sysadmins have just more or less given up but when we’re moving to Cloud Services and Cloud Computing, people will expect that also these matters should be sorted.
-The issue is “why should we move our data to something we can’t even control or know how the security is set up or verify it easily ? ”
+Historically, it’s been very difficult to handle these situations, so many sysadmins have just more or less given up but when we’re moving to Cloud Services and Cloud Computing, people will expect that also these matters should be sorted.
+The issue is “why should we move our data to something we can’t even control or know how the security is set up or verify it easily ? “

 Sooner or later, the end users and customers will start testing how your response really is and verify if there are any mechanisms in place (sometimes out of curiosity and sometimes due to internal processes and audits).

-Is their attacked account locked out ?
-For how long ?
-Is the attacking IP locked out ?
-Can you as a Cloud Service provider contact the user and let them know that someone tried to user their account from an IP address in China , although you know the customer has no business in China?
-Do you alert you customers about it ?
+Is their attacked account locked out?
+For how long?
+Is the attacking IP locked out?
+Can you as a Cloud Service provider contact the user and let them know that someone tried to use their account from an IP address in China, although you know the customer has no business in China?
+Do you alert your customers about it?

 No, probably not and it’s easy to understand why.

-Because all of this has required a lot manual work so most service providers and outsourcing companies just don’t want to deal with the problem and tend to not talk about the actual problem, being basically, they have no idea on important stuff such as from where a login attempt was made, what username was used and how was it handled?
-Was it successful or a failed attempt and how many times did the attacker actually try ?
+Because all of this has required a lot of manual work so most service providers and outsourcing companies just don’t want to deal with the problem and tend to not talk about the actual problem, being basically, they have no idea about important stuff such as from where a login attempt was made, what username was used and how was it handled?
+Was it a successful or failed attempt and how many times did the attacker actually try?

 If you are a Cloud Computing Service provider I highly suggest you have a look at Syspeace to enable you to add this service for your customers and protect access to your Cloud services preemptively and actually have these things handled automatically, without increasing your workload but still tightening your security and to a very low cost.